pykale/data/README.md

-# data
+# Data

+Put data to be used in PyKale packages in this repository:

-Data for use in PyKale
+- Data for use in [pykale tests](https://github.com/pykale/pykale/tree/main/tests)